Canon 750D vs 1D Mark II

 The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS-1D Mark II are two digital cameras that were revealed to the public, respectively, in February 2015 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (750D) and an APS-H (1D Mark II) sensor.
-The 750D has a resolution of 24 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 750D has a resolution of 24 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 750D vs Canon 1D Mark II
+Body comparison: Canon 750D vs 1D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (85 percent) than the Canon 750D.
 Moreover, the 1D Mark II is substantially heavier (177 percent) than the 750D.
 It is noteworthy in this context that the 1D Mark II is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.